mrow4a/macroscopic-movements/README.md

    │   ├── sparkjobserver	      : <Not Used> Created for low-latency jobs, but not used in the project │   └── movements.docker       : <Not Used> Creating as proof of concept for spawning dockers to hadle spark-submit
    │
-   ├── prototypes                 : Prototypes for testing of spark-submit jobs
+   ├── prototypes                 : Prototypes for testing of spark-submit jobs │   ├── data-analysis-python   : Visit data-analysis-python/README.md for more info
+   │   └── graph-analysis-python  : Python scripts used for graph analysis
    │
    ├── spark-s3/                  : Dockerfile for mocking Spark Cluster
    │
    ├── documentation/
-   │   └── smashbox/utilities
    │
    ├── preparedockers.sh          : Script to spawn Minio S3
    │                                and Spark Master/Workers dockers